-In my personal experience, telling someone to stop eating meat is too extreme.
+Despite the positive vegan statistics, in my personal experience, telling someone to stop eating meat is too extreme.
 That said, there are small changes you can make to help these animals.

 - Speak up!
 Share this article with friends and family, so they become aware of the animal cruelty in factory farms, thanks to statistics.
 It’s how you can nudge your loved ones to make informed decisions.